edgardnogueira/swagger-to-http-file/docs/GIT_HOOKS.md

 ## Integration with NPM Scripts

-For Node.js projects, you can add the following scripts to your `package.json`:
+For Node.js projects, you can add the following NPM scripts to your `package.json`:

 ```json
 {